RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 ***Optional***

-- `max_pods_per_node` (Number) This value is used to optimize the partitioning of cluster's IP address range to sub-ranges at node level
+- `max_pods_per_node` (Number) This value is used to optimize the partitioning of cluster's IP address range to sub-ranges at node level.This setting is permanent.
-- `network_tags` (List of String) This value is used to optimize the partitioning of cluster's IP address range to sub-ranges at node level
+- `network_tags` (List of String) Tags represent firewall rules applied to each node.

 <a id="nestedblock--spec--config--node_pools--node_locations"></a>